INTI-CMNB/KiDiff/README.md

 You have to provide the name of the two PCBs to be compared.
 The additional command line options are:

-## -h

-Shows a very brief list of the available options.

 ## --help

-Shows a more detailed list of the available options.
+Shows a detailed list of the available options.

-## -v/--verbose

-Increases the level of verbosity.
-The default is a quite, specifying one level (*-v*) you'll get information messages about what's going on.
-If you increase the level to two (*-vv*) you'll get very detailed information, most probably useful only to debug problems.

-## --version

-Print the script version, copyright and license.

 ## --all_pages

 Compare all pages for a schematic.
-Note that the tool doesn't cuurently support adding or removing sheets, both documents must have the same ammount of pages.
+Note that the tool doesn't currently support adding or removing sheets, both documents must have the same ammount of pages.

 ## --cache_dir